United States Polo Association: 20th century

 By 1928, another international match, The Cup of the Americas, was initiated between highly rated teams from the U.S. and Argentina.
 The U.S. Team won the first two competitions; however, from 1936, Argentina went on to be the victor in future matches.
 The 1930s also saw women creating an impact on the sport, though they did not become official USPA members for years to come.

+During polo's period of peak popularity in the United States, the sport developed a presence in Hollywood.
+Favorable playing conditions and its appeal among film industry figures contributed to the growth of polo in California.
+This geographic expansion led to one of the first East–West matchups in 1933, in which the Western team won two of three matches, indicating the increasing competitiveness of teams from the western United States.

-During polo's heyday, it was only fitting that Hollywood became involved with this great sport.
-With a wonderful climate for the game and the appeal for movie stars and moguls, California polo expanded.
-The geographic spread of polo led to the first East-West match up in 1933, with the West winning two of three matches, proving the Westerners were a force with which to be reckoned.
-Humorist Will Rogers, a talented player and supporter of polo was thrilled.
-He is still remembered today as saying, “The hillbillies beat the dudes and took the polo championship right out of the drawing room and into the bunkhouse”.
+Humorist and polo player Will Rogers was an active supporter of the sport.
+He is often credited with the remark: “The hillbillies beat the dudes and took the polo championship right out of the drawing room and into the bunkhouse.”

 The Great Depression eventually took its toll on the fabric of American society and polo, like most things, faced some dire times.
 As World War II began, the number of civilian players dropped from 1600 to 750.
 Though the number of military players peaked in 1940 with 1,432 registered members, Army polo later disappeared as the mechanization of the era outmoded the need for the cavalry.
-From 1942-1945 USPA tournaments were not played, though polo continued on private fields.
-Chairman, R. E. Strawbridge Jr., headed the Association from 1936-1940, followed by Elbridge T. Gerry to 1946 and then Strawbridge served again from 1946-1950.
+From 1942 to 1945 USPA tournaments were not played, though polo continued on private fields.
+Chairman, R. E. Strawbridge Jr., headed the Association from 1936 to 1940, followed by Elbridge T. Gerry to 1946 and then Strawbridge served again from 1946 to 1950.